rust-lang/rfcs/text/0000-guesses.md

 one should modify the `Diagnostic` object manually.
-This might be inconvenient, but multispan replacements are very rare (occurring exactly [twice in clippy](https://github.com/Manishearth/rust-clippy/search?utf8=%E2%9C%93&q=multispan_sugg)) and therefor the API should be figured out once/if they become more common.
+This might be inconvenient, but multispan replacements are very rare (occurring exactly [twice in clippy](https://github.com/Manishearth/rust-clippy/search?utf8=%E2%9C%93&q=multispan_sugg)) and therefore the API should be figured out once/if they become more common.

 ## Changes in diagnostic API usage